haxmeister/liguros-reporter/README.md

 Warning!
-Could not open the configuration file at /etc/funtoo-report.conf To generate a new configuration file use 'funtoo-report config-update'
+Could not open the configuration file at /etc/funtoo-report.conf To generate a new configuration file use 'funtoo-report --config-update'

 ```